Upgrade to the __tier_name__

 Pizza quesadilla on a wooden cutting board

-Speaking of pizza, here’s a sort of backcountry pizza hack employing tortillas instead of dough (courtesy of the experienced camp chefs over there at Backpacker).
+Pizza is one of those beloved comfort foods that tend to star in an awful lot of backcountry hankerings.
+Well, no need to wait until after the camping trip to enjoy it!
+Here’s a backcountry pizza hack employing tortillas instead of dough (courtesy of the experienced camp chefs over there at Backpacker).

 Campfire Hot Dogs